MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 ## Resources

 We curated a [list of resources](resources) that inspired the development of this course.
 The course instructor greatly appreciates them.

+## Q&A

+Below is a list of commonly asked questions and their answers.

+**Q1: Can I take exams remotely?**
+- You have to do the exams on-site (in the physical exam room).
+It is not allowed to do exams remotely (e.g., at home).

+**Q2: What should I do if I have missed (or need to miss) an exam, such as due to medical issues or personal reasons?**
+- The best option is to take the resit, which is designed for these situations.
+The resit schedule is on [datanose](https://datanose.nl).

+**Q3: I want to change the study group.
+What should I do?**
+- Read details in the [Change Group section](#change-group) in this syllabus.

+**Q4: I need help in course registration (e.g., I register the course late).
+What should I do?**
+- Read details in the [Course Registration section](#register) in this syllabus.

+**Q5: What is the cheatsheet for the exam and how should I prepare for that?**
+- Read details in the [Cheatsheet section](#cheatsheet) in this syllabus.

+**Q6: What to do if I have conflicts with my exam schedule (e.g., two exams are at the same time)?**
+- Contact the program coordinator or [study adviser](https://student.uva.nl/en/topics/study-adviser) for solutions.

 ## Acknowledgements